wufengyi/homeaccess-learning-doc/u-boot/README.md

 If there is some error with your kernel ,that you can not load a image from console using ftpget ,you have another choice.

-This document introduce a new and faster way to load image to flash from u-boot.
+This document introduce a new and faster way to load image to flash from u-boot,both static ip and dhcp.

 Download and install Tftpd32 on windows
 -------------------------------------